 SPED 416.
-Characteristics/Needs of Mildly/Moderately Disabilities, 3 hours, Spring
+Characteristics/Strategies of Mild/Moderate Disabilities, 3 hours, Spring

 This course covers the historical and social perceptions, characteristics, needs, psychological and educational considerations, and identification of students with mild and moderate disabilities.
 Practicum required.
-Prerequisite: SPED 313.
+Prerequisites: Admission to the Teacher Education Program and SPED 313.